 Managing Director Non-Ferrous Europe, European Metal Recycling Ltd (GBR)

-With their invited guests:
+With their invited guest: